Do you have a disability or care for someone who could benefit from the help the National Disability Insurance Scheme (NDIS) can provide?

 “We have seen what a difference the NDIS can make in people’s lives when they get this support.
 We’ve got lots of stories of people’s lives being significantly changed from what they were,” Maureen said.

 CASE STUDY 1 - An older man with schizophrenia who required an interpreter for important conversations had been rejected for help.
-Amparo was able to advocate on his behalf and show that he qualified for assistance.
+Amparo was able to show that he qualified for assistance.

 CASE STUDY 2 - A mother who had suffered a serious health event as a result of domestic violence had limited English proficiency and was unable to seek help.
 Amparo was able to provide her with the guidance she needed to connect with the NDIS.